Settings for Night Photography - Ultimate Guide to Exposures

 Processed shot using Lightroom.
 Camera Settings - f 16 – 15 Seconds - ISO 200 - 16mm focal length, full frame Camera

-Examples of Night Photography
+Examples of Settings for Night Photography

 Night Photography Camera Settings - f 11 - 30 Seconds - ISO 200 - 14mm focal length, micro 4:3 camera